 (d) supply.

-(3) The administration or supply by an endorsed midwife of a medicine listed in the Prescribing Formulary is subject to the condition that the administration or supply complies with any restrictions or conditions set out in the Prescribing Formulary in respect of the medicine.

-(4) The prescription by an endorsed midwife of a medicine listed in the Prescribing Formulary that is a Schedule 4 or 8 poison is subject to the condition that the prescription —
+(3) The prescription or supply by an endorsed midwife of a medicine that is a Schedule 8 poison is subject to Part 11.

-(a) complies with any restrictions or conditions set out in the Prescribing Formulary in respect of the medicine; and

-(b) if the medicine is a Schedule 8 poison — is not for the purpose of the administration of the medicine by a person other than the midwife.
+(4) The prescription by an endorsed midwife of a medicine that is a Schedule 8 poison is subject to the condition that the prescription is not for the purpose of the administration of the medicine by a person other than the midwife.

-(5) The possession by an endorsed midwife of a medicine listed in the Prescribing Formulary that is a Schedule 4 or 8 poison is subject to the condition that the possession is for the purpose of administering or supplying the medicine in accordance with this regulation.
+(5) The possession by an endorsed midwife of a medicine that is a Schedule 4 or 8 poison is subject to the condition that the possession is for the purpose of administering or supplying the medicine in accordance with this regulation.

 (6) This regulation applies in addition to regulation 56.

+[Regulation 57 amended: Gazette 19 Nov 2019 p.
+4051-2.]

 Division 8 — Authorisation of optometrists

 58. Optometrist prescribed for s.
 25(1)(a)